Switzerland is hands-down the most beautiful and picturesque country I’ve ever had the pleasure of exploring.

 Mid Range: Hotel De la Paix

-This 3-star hotel is located right in the heart of town, just 200m walk to the old quarter in Lucerne.
+This 3-star hotel is located right in the heart of town, just a 200m walk to the old quarter in Lucerne.
 Various restaurants, cafes, bars, and shops are all located in the vicinity of Hotel De la Paix.
 There are single, double, and triple rooms available and breakfast is included.

 Budget: Barabas Hostel